karolcholewa/blog/_posts/2019-01-14-dream-jobs.md

 ---

-The goal shapes the process.
-Have a goal so your process is targeted.
-I've listed roles that combine email marketing strategy and development, SFMC administration and development, data modelling and email automation.
-I am developing toward such roles.
+In this post I've listed roles that combine email marketing automation, SFMC configuration and development, data modelling and platform integrations.
+These roles and a required skillset seem to define a most wanted **individual contributor** but also a potential lead of a small team of trusted colleagues.

 ## Salesforce Marketing Cloud Developer (Solution Engineer)